CTEC3905/lectures/lecture-08.md

 - browsers usually only allow access to files from the **same domain**
 - you may need a **local server** to access remote JSON files on your computer
-- one way to allow access from **other domains** is [CORS](https://www.telerik.com/blogs/using-cors-with-all-modern-browsers "Cross-Origin Resource Sharing")
+- [CORS](https://www.telerik.com/blogs/using-cors-with-all-modern-browsers "Cross-Origin Resource Sharing") allows access from **other domains**

-Cross-origin resource sharing (CORS) is often stu up by the API provider and allows restricted resources to be requested from **other domains** via secure cross-domain requests and data transfers (via https) between browsers and web servers.
-Modern browsers use CORS in API containers such as `XMLHttpRequest` or `fetch` to reduce cross-origin HTTP request risks.
+Cross-origin resource sharing (CORS) is often set up by API providers, allowing restricted resources to be requested via **secure cross-domain requests** for data (via https) between browsers and web servers.
+Modern browsers can use CORS in API containers (`XMLHttpRequest`, `fetch`, `async`) to reduce cross-origin HTTP request risks.

 See: [Using CORS](https://www.html5rocks.com/en/tutorials/cors/),
 [CORS (MDN)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), [CORS in detail (Stack Overflow)](https://stackoverflow.com/a/43881141/123033)